Learn tips on how to prevent accidents from happening in and around your store.

 • Conduct periodic inspections of displays and shelves for hazards.

-• Post signs asking customers to request employee assistance for items on tall shelves.
+• Post signs asking customers to request employee assistance for items on high shelves.

 • Clearly mark lower-level shelves that protrude into aisles.